 Go Zero – Save Money

-A book on how to cut your home’s carbon emissions, heating bill and electricity bill to zero
+How to cut your home’s carbon emissions, heating bill and electricity bill to zero

 By someone who has done it: David Green

 A zero-carbon house is also known as a zero-energy house, net-zero energy house or carbon-neutral house.
 Over the course of a year it generates no net emissions of carbon dioxide.

 Because the technologies of insulation, heat pumps, solar panels and triple-glazed windows are now so good and the subsidies from government are significant, you can, by following the examples in this website, cut the carbon emissions from your house to zero, save thousands of dollars a year on heating and electricity bills, and make a good return on your investment.

 To read a summary of David Green’s “fab four” recipe for “making green by going green” please click here: Summary.

 To see how much money we saved and how much carbon dioxide we cut, please click here: How much did we cut?